 «Customer Name» shall purchase and BPA shall serve all of «Customer Name»’s Above-CHWM Load with Firm Requirements Power priced at the Tier 2 Long-Term Rate.

-Initial Election (2) Option B. Fixed Tier 2 Long-Term Rate then flexible option
+Initial Election (2) Option B. Fixed Tier 2 Long-Term Rate option then flexible option

-«Customer Name» shall purchase and BPA shall provide a fixed Average Megawatt amount of «Customer Name»’s Above-CHWM Load with Firm Requirements Power sold at the Tier 2 Long-Term Rate.
-Any remaining Above-CHWM Load will be served with: (1) Firm Requirements Power at the Tier 2 Short-Term Rate, (2) Firm Requirement Power at a Tier 2 Vintage Rate, if applicable, (3) Dedicated Resources, or (4) a combination and amounts of (1), (2) and (3).
+«Customer Name» shall purchase and BPA shall provide up to a fixed Average Megawatt amount of «Customer Name»’s Above-CHWM Load with Firm Requirements Power sold at the Tier 2 Long-Term Rate.
+Any remaining Above-CHWM Load will be served with: (1) Firm Requirements Power at the Tier 2 Short-Term Rate, (2) Firm Requirements Power at a Tier 2 Vintage Rate, if applicable, (3) Dedicated Resources, or (4) a combination of amounts of (1), (2) and (3).

-At the time of election as stated in section 9.3 of the body of this Agreement, «Customer Name» shall notify BPA of the fixedamount of its Above-CHWM Load to be served with Firm Requirements Power sold at a Tier 2 Long-Term Rate.
+At the time of election as stated in section 9.3 of the body of this Agreement, «Customer Name» shall notify BPA of the fixed Average Megawatt amount of its Above-CHWM Load BPA will serve up to with Firm Requirements Power sold at a Tier 2 Long-Term Rate.
 BPA shall update the following table to state such amount.

 Drafter’s Note: Leave table blank at contract signing.